Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 6450 (OEM) 1GB is 14% quicker than the GeForce GT 315 in general, due to its greater data rate. (explain)
+Memory BandwidthThe Radeon HD 6450 (OEM) 1GB, in theory, should be a bit faster than the GeForce GT 315 in general. (explain)

-Texel RateThe GeForce GT 315 is quite a bit (more or less 67%) more effective at anisotropic filtering than the Radeon HD 6450 (OEM) 1GB. (explain)
+Texel RateThe GeForce GT 315 will be a lot (more or less 67%) more effective at texture filtering than the Radeon HD 6450 (OEM) 1GB. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GT 315 is the winner, by a large margin. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the GeForce GT 315 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison